RaymondKroon/raymondkroon.nl/data/resume/experience/11 - Kadaster - NoOps.md

 ---
 I am responsible for the NoOps strategy at Kadaster.
 NoOps is about reducing unnecessary Ops and improving the overall Developer Experience.
-DevOps teams at Kadaster use pretty modern tech stacks.
-Because platform support is lacking, every team has to a lot of extra work beside operating their own applications.
+DevOps teams at Kadaster use modern tech stacks and, because platform support is lacking, every team has to do a lot of extra work beside just operating their own applications.

-I am responsible for creating and migrating to the Managed Application Platform.
+Part of the project is creating and migrating to the Managed Application Platform.
 This platform is a crucial part of the cloud strategy and the migration to our new datacenter.